Home / Understanding Primary Lateral Sclerosis (PLS)

 • Respiratory problems (rare, can happen in the later stages of the disease)

-Types of PLS
+Types of Primary Lateral Sclerosis

 There are two types of Primary Lateral Sclerosis.
 They are: